The Kelp functions like salt and the lamb has self-marinated

 by grazing in the highlands all summer long.

-This recipe comes from Hinrik Carl Ellertsson and Eydís Mary Jónsdóttir who are writing the first Icelandic seaweed cookbook in collaboration with Karl Petersson and Silja Dögg Gunnarsdóttir.
-The book will be published this year and will contain recipes and diverse information on why and how seaweeds, an underused food resource, can be sustainably and deliciously used in the kitchen.
+This recipe comes from Hinrik Carl Ellertsson and Eydís Mary Jónsdóttir who published the first Icelandic seaweed cookbook in collaboration with Karl Petersson and Silja Dögg Gunnarsdóttir.
+The book contains recipes and diverse information on why and how seaweeds, an underused food resource, can be sustainably and deliciously used in the kitchen.
+The book can be purchased here.

 1 leg of lamb